- Studying at APU

 - What is included in the yearly tuition?

-- Tuition at APU covers course and administrative fees.
-Tuition does not cover other expenses such as housing, food, books or transportation.
+- Tuition at APU covers course fees.
+Tuition does not cover other expenses such as books, transportation, housing, food, or health insurance.
+In addition, some off-campus programs conducted by APU require a participation fee.
+However, these programs are not required for graduation and are taken voluntarily.

 - What scholarships are available at APU?